Solar panel: Production

 The production of PV systems has followed a classic learning curve effect, with significant cost reduction occurring alongside large rises in efficiency and production output.

 With over 100% year-on-year growth in PV system installation, PV module makers dramatically increased their shipments of solar modules in 2019.
 They actively expanded their capacity and turned themselves into gigawatt GW players.
 According to Pulse Solar, five of the top ten PV module companies in 2019 have experienced a rise in solar panel production by at least 25% compared to 2019.

-The basis of producing solar panels revolves around the use of silicon cells.
-These silicon cells are typically 10–20% efficient at converting sunlight into electricity, with newer production models now exceeding 22%.
+The basis of producing most solar panels is mostly on the use of silicon cells.
+These silicon cells are typically 10–20% efficient at converting sunlight into electricity, with newer production models exceeding 22%.

 In 2018, the world's top five solar module producers in terms of shipped capacity during the calendar year of 2018 were Jinko Solar, JA Solar, Trina Solar, Longi solar, and Canadian Solar.